OpenKitten/Documentation/BSON/Tutorials/ObjectId.md

 let objectId = try ObjectId(hexString)
 ```

 In some cases you might want to know the ObjectIds creation date.
-You can fetch a `Foundation.Date` from the ObjectId using `let objectIdCreationDate: Date = myObjectId.epoch`
+You can fetch a `Foundation.Date` from the ObjectId using `let objectIdCreationDate = myObjectId.epoch`

 Last but not least, ObjectIds are hashable, so they're usable for a key in a Dictionary.